 To identify the format in which a movie is published, look at the text in the lower left corner at the front of the disc's inlay.
 When it says Digital Video on CD-i, it is in CD-i format.
 When it says Video-CD, it is in Video-CD format.
 Please beware not to look at the text printed on the plastic of the case itself.
 Some true Video-CDs contained the text 'CD-i' on the case.
 The correct format however is always clearly indicated on the inlay.
-Some 20 or so movies were published in the Digital Video on CD-i format, of which most were re-released in Video-CD format some time later.

 Some Asian Video-CD players were able to run some of the Digital Video on CD-i discs as if they were Video-CDs.
-Please note that these players only play some of the titles indicated as Digital Video on CD-i, but not regular CD-i discs (nor the MPEG video sequences contained on it) which are usually indicated as CD-i Digital Video.
+Please note that these players only play some of the titles indicated as Digital Video on CD-i, but not regular CD-i discs such as games (nor the MPEG video sequences contained on it) which are usually indicated as CD-i Digital Video.

 6.2 What are the differences between the various Video-CD versions?

 The first version of Video-CD was still called Karaoke-CD.
-It was set up by Philips and JVC in 1992 to be used mainly in Japanese karaoke-applications.
+It was defined up by Philips and JVC in 1992 to be used mainly in Japanese karaoke-applications.
 Only the basic video features (like the division of various songs into tracks) were specified in this version.